noughtmare/breitnerbench/README.md

 # Benchmark of Joachim Breitner's Haskell Love Talk

 I watched Joachim Breitner's Haskell Love talk today.
 He starts with a high level specification of a program that checks if a binary tree is ordered.
 During the talk he develops many different implementations.
 I thought that it would be interesting to see how fast all the different implementations really are.
-It was surprising for me that the slowest implementation was only about 14 times slower than the fastest implementation.
-I expected a bigger difference.

 Here is the link to the talk: https://vimeo.com/442720683#t=7067s